 Relieved to find a rational explanation, I put my experience down to wine and rich food.
 So we spent the week exploring the area, reading by the pool and cooling off.
 Just being together.

-On the morning of our departure, we were going for breakfast when Debbie looked back at our door and noticed traces of faded lettering next to our room name, Le Meunier.
+On the morning of our departure, we were going for breakfast when Debbie looked back at our door and noticed traces of faded lettering after our room name, Le Meunier.

 Shirley came to the table with our coffee.